georgypv/jobs-scraper-selenium-kafka-mysql/README.md

 # Scrape job descriptions with Selenium, process and store data with Kafka+MySQL

+(to be clear: the **only** purpose of this project is to familiarize myself with Selenium, MySQL and Kafka.
+The result is clearly far away from a production-ready code!)

 ## Basic steps:

 1. Create a database and a table in SQL (I chose MySQL)